mediaexplorer74/4PDAClient/README.md

 ## About
 I have some plans to "recover" 4PDA-for-W10M. :)

-My attempt to remake fully discontinued & obsolete [ForPDA](https://4pda.to/forum/index.php?showtopic=478458#entry23314163) for WP7 app.
+So, this is my attempt to remake fully discontinued & obsolete [ForPDA](https://4pda.to/forum/index.php?showtopic=478458#entry23314163) for WP7 app.

 ## About